TULiberalArts/Asian-and-Middle-Eastern-Languages-and-Studies/pages/home.md

 # meta-data variables
 title: Home
 description: >-
-  We help students develop the language skills and cultural knowledge needed for  careers and professions ranging from business to government to education and the  media.
+The Department of Asian and Middle Eastern Languages and Studies offers majors in Asian Studies and Chinese, as well as study options from Arabic to Korean.
+Learn more about what Temple University’s College of Liberal Arts has to offer!
 keywords: 'Chinese, Arabic, Japanese, Asian Studies, language, academic offerings, major, minor, certificate'
 # custom variables
 sidebar: false